A Marketplace for AI-Generated Adult Content and Deepfakes: Introduction

 Civitai differs from other generative AI platforms not only in scale, but also in platform design.
 While platforms such as PixAI and TensorArt primarily center on sharing, remixing, and showcasing AI-generated content, Civitai uniquely incorporates a formal bounty system that allows users to post paid requests for specific types of AI-generated media~\cite{Maiberg2023Nov}.
 Figure~\ref{fig:fig1} presents two example bounties, including their titles, descriptions, and reference images.
 Each bounty is posted by a user (referred to as a \textit{Supporter}) who offers virtual currency (\textit{buzz}) to reward one or more winning submissions.
 Buzz can be purchased (1,000 buzz per US dollar) and spent within the platform.
 Bounties progress through several states---Active, Awarded, or Expired---and user engagement is reflected through the number of likes, comments, and submitted entries.
 Through this system, users who lack the time or technical expertise to generate desired content can offer monetary rewards for specific requests, creating incentives for other users to compete to produce and submit entries.
 This feature introduces a structured marketplace for AI-generated content that directly coordinates demand, labor, and reward---an incentive mechanism that is absent from comparable platforms.

-Existing empirical studies of Civitai have begun to characterize the content produced on the platform. \citep{Wei2024CivitaiOct} analyze the themes, prompts, and engagement patterns of abusive images and models, finding that creators of such content often gain increased prominence. \citep{palmini2024civiverse} introduce a massive dataset of Civitai prompts, revealing a strong preference for explicit content and raising concerns about the reproduction of harmful stereotypes.
+Empirical studies of Civitai have begun to characterize the content produced on the platform. \citet{Wei2024CivitaiOct} describe Civitai as an AI-generated content platform similar to social media, where users share generative models, showcase AI-generated images, and participate in community discussions.
+They conduct the first large-scale empirical study of the platform, spanning 87K models and 2M images available on the platform at the time of their research.
+They analyze the themes, prompts, and engagement patterns of abusive images and models, finding that creators of such content often gain increased prominence. \citet{palmini2024civiverse} introduce a dataset of 6M Civitai prompts and millions of images generated with these prompts, along with related metadata.
+Their analysis of features requested and excluded in prompts reveals a strong user preference for explicit content and raises concerns about the reproduction of harmful stereotypes.
 Yet these studies focus primarily on generated images and models themselves, leaving the dynamics of Civitai's bounty marketplace largely unexplored.

 Here, we address this gap by conducting the first systematic analysis of Civitai's bounty system, examining participation patterns and content incentives within the marketplace.
+Specifically, we want to characterize what content is allowed within bounty requests, capturing marketplace-level permissiveness rather than personal intent or final output usage.
 Our research explores the following questions: \begin{itemize} \item \textbf{RQ1:} What content types are requested in Civitai's bounty marketplace, and how prevalent are SFW (Safe For Work) versus NSFW (Not Safe For Work) requests? \item \textbf{RQ2:} How has the prevalence of SFW and NSFW bounty requests changed over time? \item \textbf{RQ3:} To what extent is the bounty system used for deepfake requests, and who is most frequently targeted? \item \textbf{RQ4:} How concentrated is bounty creation across users, and does this concentration differ for SFW, NSFW, and deepfake bounties? \item \textbf{RQ5:} How consistently are Civitai's deepfake governance mechanisms applied across bounty requests? \end{itemize}